-Figure 128.
-Delamination and Hashin’s Failures in Four-Point Bending Test Simulation
+Figure 8.
+Delamination and Hashin’s Matrix Tensile Failure in Four-Point Bending Test Simulation

 The load-displacement curve obtained by FEA is compared with experimental results in Fig. 9.
 It is seen that load increases linearly up to 4-5 mm displacement.
 Then, there is a major drop in load level as a result of first delamination initiation around rib-facesheet intersection and there is a close match between test and simulation.
 After that point, as displacement increases, load increases as well up to next damage.
 When Hashin's damage initiates for an element or delamination failure grows, load decreases again.
 This trend continues until that the total displacement reaches to 30 mm.
 It can be said that although it is not possible to predict accurately the successive load drops after the first failure in the finite element model for progressive damage analysis, the general trend in load-displacement curve after first delamination initiation is also predicted reasonably well.